 Shared Hosting (or virtual hosting) is the most widespread type.
 It implies sharing the server with other customers of your hosting provider.
 The host manages the server, but it gives you an opportunity to control and operate your website via the control panel.
-This kind of hosting is the cheapest one, because the cost of such a hosting is predetermined by the quantity of server customers.
+This kind of hosting is the cheapest one because the cost of such hosting is predetermined by the number of server customers.

 Unmanaged Hosting is very similar to the co-located one, but you lease a server from a host instead of buying it.
 Support and maintenance is often very limited here.

 Managed Dedicated Hosting is opposite to the shared one: you don’t share the server with other customers.
 You have full access to the server resources and have an opportunity to host more than one website on the server.
 Dedicated hosting will be an optimal solution for you if your website requires much disc space and traffic.
 The host provides full support and maintenance, so the price for this kind of hosting is usually high.

 When choosing a hosting for your website, the most important factors you need to consider are:

 A reliable hosting must have an up-to-date server that would guarantee the full functionality of the entire website within its service.
 A good web hosting company should give you at least 99% uptime guarantee (and prove it with the irrefutable arguments).
 That means your website will be up and running for 99% of the agreed host time.